-As you would expect from Marco Polo the book is clearly laid out in colour-coded, regional sections.
+As you would expect from Marco Polo the book is clearly laid out in colour-coded and regional sections.
 Each with a handy intro to what to expect in that area.
 For a pocket size version this guide has a surprising amount of information for both Devon and Cornwall.
 From the best places to eat and stay to snapshots of history and loads of days-out ideas.

-There were no surprises for me, the guide includes everything that you would expect (speaking from a Cornish perspective), you’ll find all the most popular, picturesque and must see places but I was delighted to find some added extras too.
+There were no surprises for me.
+The guide includes everything that you would expect (speaking from a Cornish perspective).
+You’ll find all the most popular, picturesque and must see places but I was delighted to find some added extras too.

 I particularly liked the Discovery Tours section towards the back of the book, this can be used as is or with the Free Touring App.
 These tailored routes help you to explore the region by guiding you from one awesome destination to the next.
 They also include details on cost and how long it should all take you.
-Some of the routes last a couple of weeks others are just a fun packed day trip.√√√
+Some of the routes last a couple of weeks and others are just a fun packed day trip.√√√

 You can buy a copy HERE